All Episodes

 And maybe they resign because the evidence is so overwhelming.

-I predict that's gonna be the scenario.
+I predict that's going to be the scenario.

 If I were to guess, the evidence is there to prove criminal wrongdoing on Hillary's part, multiple felonies violated.